AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 );
 ```

-Setting appropriate table properties ensures consistent behavior across all engines—Spark, Dremio, or Flink—that share your Polaris catalog.
+Setting appropriate table properties ensures consistent behavior across all engines: Spark, Dremio, or Flink, that share your Polaris catalog.

 ### Batch and Append Data Strategically
 Each write in Iceberg creates a new snapshot.
 If your application writes too frequently (e.g., per record or small microbatch), metadata grows quickly and queries slow down.
 Instead, buffer data into larger batches before committing: